Quasi-continuous random variables and processes under the G-expectation framework: Introduction

-Denis et al. \cite{DHP11} obtained a representation theorem of $G$-expectation $\mathbb{\hat{E}}[\cdot]$ by using stochastic control method:
+The $G$-expectation can be also seen as a upper expectation.
+Indeed, Denis et. al. \cite{DHP11} obtained a representation theorem of $G$-expectation $\mathbb{\hat{E}}[\cdot]$ by stochastic control method:

 where $\mathcal{P}$ is a family of weakly compact probability measures on $(\Omega,\mathcal{B}(\Omega))$.
-Furthermore, they gave a characterization of the space $L_{G}^{p}(\Omega)$, which shows that every element in $L_{G} ^{p}(\Omega)$ is quasi-continuous (see Section 2 for definition).
-The representation theorem of $G$-expectation $\mathbb{\hat{E}}[\cdot]$ were also obtained in \cite{HP09} by using a simple probabilistic method.
-Based on representation theorem, the properties of the solutions to $G$-SDEs were discussed in \cite{G}.
+Moreover, they gave a characterization of the space $L_{G}^{p}(\Omega)$ and proved that every random variable in $L_{G} ^{p}(\Omega)$ is quasi-continuous.
+The representation theorem was also obtained in \cite{HP09} by a simple probabilistic method.